-Shelters are often short of money, resulting in crowding, inadequate hygiene and vaccination, and no testing for infectious diseases.
+- Shelters are often short of money, resulting in crowding, inadequate hygiene and vaccination, and a lack of testing for infectious diseases.

-Persons who work in shelters are highly motivated but usually untrained in hygiene and disease management; the local veterinary surgeon is often responsible for such training.
+- Persons who work in shelters are highly motivated but usually untrained in hygiene and disease management.

 In state-of-the-art shelters, all cats are essentially in quarantine.
-Under less than ideal conditions, cats should be kept in quarantine for a minimum of 3 weeks (considering cats incubating FPV or FCV infections or reactivating latent FHV infections, and while their vaccination becomes effective).
-Considering the risk of FIV and FeLV infections, where all incoming cats are routinely screened (e.g. in high risk areas), quarantine should not be shorter than 6 weeks (the period for FIV seroconversion and for becoming FeLV antigenemic may be long).
+Under less-than-ideal conditions, cats should be kept in quarantine for a minimum of 3 weeks (considering cats incubating FPV or FCV infections or reactivating latent FHV infections, and while their vaccination becomes effective).
+Considering the risk of FIV and FeLV infections, where all incoming cats are routinely screened (e.g. in high risk areas), ideally quarantine should not be shorter than 6 weeks (the period for FIV seroconversion and for becoming FeLV antigenaemic can be long).
 Cats showing any signs of infectious disease should be moved immediately to the isolation facilities.

 Cats showing signs of infectious disease or testing positive for e.g. FeLV must be isolated.
 Isolation areas have to be strictly separate from the quarantine area and other residents, preferably in a separate building.

-Rooms housing small groups of cats (testing negative for FeLV and FIV infections and vaccinated against FPV and upper respiratory tract disease), potentially with an adjacent outdoor area are ideal (Figure 1).
-Fencing must ensure that interactions with other animals (including birds) are prevented.
-Cats must have access to fresh water and shade as well as protection from rain and cold weather.
-To facilitate adoption, potential new owners should be able to view the cats, but windows for viewing should be of perspex or glass, not wire mesh.
+Rooms housing small groups of cats (testing negative for FeLV and FIV infections and vaccinated against FPV, FHV and FCV) that have access to an adjacent outdoor area are ideal (Figure 1).
+Fencing should ensure that interactions with other animals (including birds) are prevented.
+Cats must have access to fresh water and shade, as well as protection from rain and cold weather.
+To facilitate adoption, potential new owners should be able to view the cats, but windows for viewing should be perspex or glass, not wire mesh.

 Pregnant and lactating queens and their litters should be housed in a separate area.
-Each queen needs a separate pen, and no other cat should be allowed to share it.
-Ideally, these cats should not be housed in a shelter but rather in guest families organised and facilitated by the shelter.
+Each queen needs a separate pen, which no other cat should be allowed to share.
+Ideally, these cats should not be housed in a shelter, but instead they should be kept in foster families/homes that are organised and facilitated by the shelter.

-The entrance to each section should have facilities for hand washing and places for clean coveralls.
-Ideally there should be washrooms where the carers can wash hands (Figure 2.
-Hand and equipment disinfectants should be easily accessible to use.
-Overshoes should be provided, or a boot bath of disinfectant should be placed at the entrance/exit of the quarantine area and the isolation facilities.
-Equipment for cleaning, disinfecting feeding etc. must be available for each area and must be kept strictly there.
-To facilitate identification, different colours for food and water bowls, litter trays, beds etc. per area should be used.
+The entrance to each section should have facilities for hand washing and places for clean overalls.
+Ideally there should be washrooms where carers can wash their hands (Figure 2).
+Hand and equipment disinfectants should be easily accessible.
+Overshoes should be provided, or a boot bath of disinfectant should be placed at the entrance/exit of the quarantine area and isolation facilities.
+Equipment for cleaning, disinfecting, feeding etc. must be available for each area and must be kept strictly there.
+To facilitate identification, different colours for food and water bowls, litter trays, beds etc. specific for each area should be used.

 Corridors should have non-porous surfaces with easily disinfectable, rounded corners.
-Floors of the indoor facilities and furniture should be easily cleanable (e.g. no carpets allowed).
+Floors of the indoor facilities and furniture should be easily cleaned (e.g. no carpets).

 The use of cages should be restricted to special circumstances, like medical indications (e.g. during quarantine period, after surgery or injuries, in the isolation facilities); regional legislation about the adequate size of cages must be considered.

 Groups should be kept stable, as far as this is achievable with the turnover / adoption of cats by new owners.
-Kittens should be kept in a special quarantine facility together with only their litter mates, and without contact to adults other than their queens.
-High animal density does not only increase the risk of infectious diseases, but may also produce stressful situations.
-No formula for the recommended number of cats per group can be given, as additional elements like environmental enrichment and the quality of care may have a great influence.
+Kittens should be kept in a special quarantine facility together with only their litter mates, and without contact with adults other than their queens.
+High animal density not only increases the risk of infectious diseases, but may also produce stressful situations.
+No formula for the recommended number of cats per group can be given, as additional elements such as environmental enrichment and the quality of care can have a great influence.

 With respect to the management of infectious diseases, groups should be kept as small as possible.
-Coronavirus infections for example occur at significantly higher rates in multicat situations as compared to single cat households.
+Coronavirus infections for example occur at significantly higher rates in multicat situations compared to single cat households.
 In catteries and shelters with more than 6 cats, this infection is virtually always present (Pedersen, 2009).
-ABCD recommends to keep groups of ≤3 cats per room (Addie et al., 2009), otherwise the risk of cross infection increases dramatically.
+ABCD recommends keeping groups of 3 or less cats per room (Addie et al., 2009), otherwise the risk of cross infection increases dramatically.

 Various pathogens affecting felines are ubiquitous and frequently introduced into shelters.
 In a rescue shelter in Belgium, Zicola et al. (2009) found prevalence rates for feline herpesvirus and feline calicivirus of 20.1 and 33.1 %, respectively.
-In the UK, FCV prevalence is approximately 30 % (Radford et al., 2001; Coyne et al., 2007).
-The pathogens may be shed intermittently or continuously over prolonged periods of time (also subclinically).
-In the shelter environment rapid and efficient spread may occur already during the first week after introduction of incoming cats (Pedersen et al., 2004).
+In the UK, the FCV prevalence is approximately 30 % in shelters (Radford et al., 2001; Coyne et al., 2007).
+Pathogens may be shed intermittently or continuously over prolonged periods of time (also subclinically).
+In the shelter environment, rapid and efficient spread may occur as soon as the first week after introduction of incoming cats (Pedersen et al., 2004).

-Care workers should be instructed about the risk of zoonotic infection (especially rabies; in endemic areas stray cats should always be approached with caution).
+Care workers should be instructed about the risk of zoonotic infections, about signs which could point to a zoonotic risk and how to handle such cats (e.g., in areas endemic for rabies, stray cats should always be approached with caution).

 Every cat in a shelter should be neutered.